 Supply management is a uniquely Canadian approach to agricultural production that benefits Canadian farmers, processors and consumers.
-Farmers get a fair return for their products, processors get a reliable supply of product, and Canadians are provided with a consistent choice of excellent and high-quality products at reasonable prices – all without government subsidies.
+Farmers get a fair return for their products, processors get a reliable supply of raw ingredients, and Canadians get a consistent choice of excellent and high-quality chicken at reasonable prices – all without government subsidies.

-For all that to be possible, three critical and equally important pillars must be maintained: if one pillar is weakened, supply management as a whole is weakened.
+For this to be possible, three critical and equally important pillars must be maintained: production planning, import control, and producer pricing.
+If one pillar is weakened, supply management as a whole is weakened.

 Production Planning Pillar

-Under supply management, farmers plan their production to provide a steady supply of quality food that efficiently reflects changes in demand: this prevents sudden price shifts as products move from farm to plate.
-In our case, we make sure to raise the required volume to meet Canadian demand.
+Under supply management, farmers plan their production to provide a steady supply of quality food that accurately reflects changes in demand; this prevents sudden price shifts that can result from the ‘boom and bust’ cycles that are common in agriculture.
+In our case, we make sure to raise the right volume of chicken required to meet Canadian demand.

 As part of planning production, we use a quota system to ensure there are no surpluses or shortages of chicken on the market.
-Regulated chicken farmers buy quota in order to grow chicken to be shipped to processors.
+Regulated chicken farmers buy quota in order to grow chicken that will then be shipped to processors.
 Purchasing quota is a lot like buying franchise rights, whether as a restaurant operator or a taxi owner: it’s an investment in the stability provided by supply management.
-Whereas those who were in the business at the time the system was put in place were given quota, new farmers must purchase some through their provincial marketing boards, many of which have new entrant programs to help them get started.
+While those who were in the business at the time the system was put in place were given quota, new farmers must purchase some through their provincial marketing boards.
+Many provincial marketing boards have new entrant programs designed precisely to help new farmers get started.

-From there, the supply of chicken is kept steady by determining how much chicken to produce every eight weeks.
-Directors determine that amount based on provincial requests and indications from industry stakeholders, market forces and how much chicken Canadians are eating.
+In order to keep the supply of chicken steady, CFC Directors meet every eight weeks to determine how much chicken must be produced.
+This amount is set based on provincial requests, indications from industry stakeholders, market forces, and how much chicken Canadians are eating.

 Import Controls Pillar

 Matching supply with demand for food allows Canadians to count on stable food prices and farmers to make a sustainable living in agriculture.
-This is only possible, however, when we can safely predict how much food will be imported into the country: the predictability of imports play a crucial role in determining how much chicken we need to produce domestically to satisfy the country’s needs.
+However, this is only possible when we can safely predict how much will be imported into the country.
+The predictability of imports plays a crucial role in determining how much chicken must be produced domestically to satisfy the country’s needs.

 To achieve this, we need tariff rate quotas with effective over-quota tariffs to control imports of chicken products in all their forms.